griptape-ai/griptape-docs/docs/contributing.md

 # Contributing

-We appreciate contributions and help maintaining the repository.
+We appreciate contributions and help maintaining this repository.

 ## Reporting an issue with Griptape Docs
 The easiest way to contribute to our docs is through our public [issue tracker](https://github.com/griptape-ai/griptape-docs/issues).
 Feel free to submit bugs, request features or changes, or contribute to the project directly.

 ## Contributing directly to griptape-docs through a PR

+Griptape docs are built using [MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/).

-To directly contribute to Griptape's documentation, first fork the [griptape-docs](https://github.com/griptape-ai/griptape-docs) repository to your github account.
+To directly contribute to Griptape documentation, first fork the [griptape-docs](https://github.com/griptape-ai/griptape-docs) repository to your GitHub account.
 Then clone your repository to your local machine.
-Griptape docs are built using [MkDocs](https://squidfunk.github.io/mkdocs-material/getting-started/).

-From inside the directory, run:
+From inside the directory run:

 `pip install -r docs/requirements.txt`

-To run griptape-docs locally, run:
+To run `griptape-docs` locally run:

 `mkdocs serve`